The Listing Agent - Preliminary Marketing of Your House

 The "For Sale" Sign

-It seems fairly obvious that when you put your Greenville house up for sale that your Lee Cunningham Team of REMAX agent will put a "for sale" sign in the front yard.
-The sign will identify the agent’s company, the REMAX agent, and have a phone number so prospective buyers can call and get information.
+It seems fairly obvious that when you put your Greenville house up for sale that your REMAX agent will put a "for sale" sign in the front yard.
+The sign will identify the agent’s company, the REMAX agent's name, a website and a phone number so prospective buyers can call to get information or look it up online.

 The Listing Agent - Marketing Your Home to Other Agents